 But what should you look for when buying one?
 And how do you actually recognise a good boar bristle brush?

-How do you recognize real boar bristles?
+How do you recognise genuine boar bristles?

-How do you recognize good boar bristles?
+How can you recognise good boar bristles?